RAVING-Informatics/t2t-pangenome-alignment/benchmarking/nmd_genes/README.md

 2) Run Mosdepth on all samples
 - Batch mosdepth using `run_mosdepth.sh` script which generates individual jobs for each `.cram` file using `mosdepth.sh`

+3) Collect depth results across all samples for NMD regions The script `collect_coverage.py` merges the files `*.regions.bed.gz` to create a single merged results file for export.
+Run the script using `merge_files_nmd.sh`.

-3) Collect per-base coverage for a specific gene/interval of interest The script `collect_coverage_perbase.py` extracts the per-gene coverage for a single genomic interval from many per-base mosdepth outputs and writes a single long-format table:
+4) Collect per-base coverage for a specific gene/interval of interest The script `collect_coverage_perbase.py` extracts the per-gene coverage for a single genomic interval from many per-base mosdepth outputs and writes a single long-format table:
 `gene	chr	start	end	sample	depth`
 The script can be run easy using `merge_files.sh`.
 The first time this script is run, lots of resources are needed as the python script will index the per-base.bed.gz files before extracting the depth metrics.
 After the first run, the time and memory allocations can be reduced significantly.